Bkper Agent

 When you correct an account and post the transaction, the agent re-runs discovery on all pending drafts in the book — one correction can fix many.

 When the agent finds matching transactions to determine the accounts, it also looks at the custom properties on those historical transactions.
 If every matching transaction shares the same property (for example, a consistent category or project code), the agent copies that property onto the new draft.
-Properties that have already been auto-copied are tracked per-account so they are not suggested again.
+It only fills missing properties and never overwrites properties already present on the draft.
+You can prevent selected property keys from being copied with agent_excluded_properties; this setting is read-only and is never populated automatically.

 The agent also extracts amounts and dates from transaction descriptions using AI, even without a file upload.